Protecting Yourself Against Skin Cancer

 Skin cancer begins in the cells, normally the cells grow and divide to form new cells, each day the cells die and new cells replace them.

-This process changes when new cells form which are not needed and the old cells remain alive instead of dying, these excess cells form into a mass called a growth or tumour.
+This process changes when new cells form which are not needed and the old cells remain alive instead of dying, these excess cells form into a mass called a growth or tumor.

-This may not necessarily be skin cancer as the growth or tumour may be benign, this means it is not life threatening.
+This may not necessarily be skin cancer as the growth or tumor may be benign, this means it is not life threatening.
 Usually benign growths can be removed without growing back.

 Malignant growths are more serious than benign growths, they can be life threatening, although the two most common types of skin cancer only cause about one death in a thousand.